 ALDI previously ran the Expressi Coffee Capsules Recycling Program in partnership with TerraCycle, transforming used Expressi capsules into recycled products.
 But after reaching maximum capacity sooner than expected, the initiative is no longer offered.
 Although the “socially responsible supermarket” is exploring options to expand its recycling program, ALDI has said it will update customers once the program has been finalised.

-Can Nespresso coffee pods be recycled?
+How to recycle Nespresso coffee pods

-Nespresso apparently prides itself on its “seed to sip” approach towards minimising the company’s environmental impact at each stage of the product life-cycle.
+Nespresso prides itself on its “seed to sip” approach towards minimising the company’s environmental impact at each stage of the product life-cycle.
 The brand even claims that producing portioned coffee has helped the company reduce the carbon footprint of every cup of Nespresso coffee by 20%.

 - Drop off the pods at one of the 19,000 participating collection points across Australia.